griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ### 3. Reviewed Candidates Table (MHC Class I)

 A spreadsheet with the reviewed class I candidates from pVACview along with any notes on each candidate.
 Each row corresponds to a single variant leading to potential neoantigens, with the top candidate provided.
 Each should include the final evaluation: Reject or Accept.
-Each should also include any detailed notes from the pVACview and IGV reviews that document the rationale for Accepting or Rejecting the candidate.
+Each should also include any detailed notes from the pVACview and IGV reviews that document the rationale for accepting or rejecting the candidate.

 The starting point for this spreadsheet is the TSV that is exported from pVACview at the end of the review in the Immunotherapy Tumor Board meeting.